In true Lazy Travelers’ fashion, we made sure our first night reunited was spent doing what we do best.

 After a full tasting made exclusively of Hungarian wines, we can say, without a doubt, that Hungarian-made wine is as good as all the locals claim it to be.
 Wino approved, no less!

-Should you find yourself in Budapest, an evening in The Bar at the Four Seasons Hotel Gresham Palace is a definite must.
-Kate not only kicked off our week in style, she also seriously schooled us in local wines and the country’s best regions–thus expanding our list of places to explore when we someday return to Hungary.
+Should you find yourself in Budapest, an evening in The Bar at the Four Seasons Hotel Gresham Palace is a must.
+Kate kicked off our week in style, while schooling us in local wines and the country’s best regions.
+She single-handedly expanded our list of places to explore when we someday return to Hungary.

 Oh, and be sure to ask for extra servings of the pretzel-wrapped smoked cheese bites.
 Thank us later.